Your basket is currently empty!

 Factors such as age of onset, symptom nature, comorbidities, and responsiveness to interventions need to be considered during the diagnostic process.

-Understanding these distinctions is crucial for appropriate intervention and accessing support services for individuals diagnosed with either condition.
+Understanding these distinctions is crucial for appropriate intervention planning and accessing support services for individuals diagnosed with either condition.

 Now, we have discussed the differential diagnosis challenges involved in distinguishing between autism and ADHD.